 Charity of the Year

 As part of our ethos of wanting to give back and to make a broader contribution to the community, since 2011, we have chosen a charity to support every year, through a combination of fundraising, donations and direct support such as the volunteering of our time.
-Our chosen charity for this year is Barnardo’s – if you would like to make a donation, you can do so here.
+Our chosen charity for this year is The Forgiveness Project – if you would like to make a donation, you can do so here.